 Military Munitions Scheduled for Open Detonation on Thursday

-The munitions items are being destroyed by open detonation because explosive experts have determined they may contain explosives and are unsafe to move.
+The military munitions are being destroyed by open detonation because explosive experts have determined they may contain explosives and are unsafe to move.
 Safe-to-move items that potentially contain explosives are taken to a safe storage facility for destruction in a contained detonation chamber.
 Munitions items that do not contain explosives are recycled as scrap.

-After an open detonation, the soil is tested for explosives compounds and if necessary, covered, and scheduled for removal and disposal in accordance with applicable regulations.
+Following an open detonation, the soil is tested for explosives compounds and if necessary, covered, and scheduled for removal and disposal in accordance with applicable regulations.

 For further information on Groundwater Study Program activities, log on to www.groundwaterprogram.org.